David Carroll (biker): Operation Springtime and disappearance

 On 28 March 2001, as part of Operation Springtime, a warrant was issued for Carroll's arrest.
 He was charged with 13 counts of first-degree murder.
 At the time, Carroll was in Ixtapa, Mexico.
 Fearing that the Mexican authorities were corrupt, the Canadian authorities did not inform the Mexicans in advance of Operation Springtime.
 On the morning of 28 March 2001, an extradition request was filed with the Mexican government for Carroll together with two Hells Angels in Mexico, Yves Dubé and André Chouinard.
 Only Dubé was arrested and extradited while both Chouinard and Carroll disappeared with Ixtapa police claiming to be unable to find the two tourists.
-An affidavit from the Crown stated that Carroll had at least $1 million dollars in a numbered bank account in Antigua.
+An affidavit from the Crown stated that Carroll had at least $1 million in a numbered bank account in Antigua.
 Chouinard later returned to Canada and was arrested in the Eastern Townships on 18 April 2003.
 In 2003, the chapter Carroll founded in Halifax in 1984 came to an end with the convictions of several of its members, which caused the chapter to fall below six men, leading to the charter of the chapter being revoked.

 Carroll is believed to have fled to Brazil, which has no extradition treaty with Canada.
-Carroll was rumored to have been seen several times in the West Indies between 2001 and 2009.
+Carroll was rumoured to have been seen several times in the West Indies between 2001 and 2009.
 Carroll was also seen several times in British Columbia and Ontario.
-The Canadian journalist Daniel Sanger wrote that it was most odd that Carroll has never been placed on the Royal Canadian Mounted Police's most wanted list despite being wanted on charges of first-degree murder, gangsterism, conspiracy to commit murder and various drug offenses.
+The Canadian journalist Daniel Sanger wrote that it was most odd that Carroll had never been placed on the Royal Canadian Mounted Police's most wanted list despite being wanted on charges of first-degree murder, gangsterism, conspiracy to commit murder and various drug offences.
 Sanger noted that people who are on the RCMP's most wanted list are wanted for crimes less serious than alleged to have been committed by Carroll.
 The Interpol notice on Carroll reads: "Hells Angels have chapters in more than 20 countries and information suggests that Carroll has frequented a number (of them) including Brazil, Mexico, Australia, New Zealand, South Africa, United States (as well as countries in South America and Europe)."
 The last sighting of Carroll was reportedly in Australia in 2012.